Elms College will hold is 91st commencement ceremony on Saturday, May 14, 2022.

 - Students will be directed to Exhibition Hall A (“staging area”) where you will check-in.

 - In the staging area you will robe with your gown, cap and hood

 - Staff and Faculty will direct you where to line up.

-- Do NOT leave any valuables in the staging area so do not not bring bags or big purses!
+- There is no secure storage for valuables.
+Do NOT leave any valuables in the staging area.
+It is preferable to not bring large bags or purses.

 - Turn off your cell phone or set to vibrate once ceremony begins.

 - Tassels go on the right

 - Remember to take your name card with you, which you will receive in the staging area.

 You will enter the arena in alphabetical single file by degree: AA-BA-BS-MAAT-MAT-MBA-MED-MS-MSN-MSN/MBA Dual Degree- CAGS-DNP